 Student loan forgiveness for nurses

-There are several student loan forgiveness programs available to nurses with federal student loans.
+Several student loan forgiveness programs are available to nurses with federal student loans.
 Some of these programs include:

 Public Service Loan Forgiveness

-If you work for a nonprofit or government organization, you might be eligible for Public Service Loan Forgiveness (PSLF).
+If you work full-time for a not-for-profit or government organization, you might be eligible for Public Service Loan Forgiveness (PSLF).
 You can apply for PSLF after making qualifying payments for 10 years.

 If you have a federal Perkins Loan and work as a full-time nurse for an eligible employer, you might qualify to have up to 100% of your loan canceled after five consecutive years of service.